rehive/docs-portal/content/platform/usage/idempotency.md

 Keys will be marked as expired after 24 hours and will be eligible for complete removal from the system.
 Once removed, a key can be reused on fresh request (that will generate a new saved response).

-Previously executed idmepotent requests can be identified via the header `Idempotent-Replayed: true`.
+Previously executed idempotent requests can be identified via the header `Idempotent-Replayed: true`.

 <aside class="notice">
 Idempotent requests do not work on anonymous endpoinst where no authentication token has been provided (eg. many of the URL paths beginning with <code>/auth/</code>).